Kidun/gitlab-tokens-expiration-check/README.md

-# gitlab-tokens-expiration-check
+# gitlab-tokens-expiration-chec

-Gitlab simple tool which grabs all groups' and projects' tokens and print them with expiration dates
+Simple tool that grabs all groups' and projects' tokens from the specified Gitlab server and print their expiration dates

 ## Install